Blue shark: In captivity

 Blue sharks, like most pelagic sharks, tend to fare poorly in captivity.
-The first attempt of keeping blue sharks in captivity was at Sea World San Diego in 1968, and since then a small number of other public aquariums in North America, Europe and Asia have attempted it.
+The first attempt of keeping blue sharks in captivity was at Sea World San Diego in 1968, and since then a small number of other public aquaria in North America, Europe and Asia have attempted it.
 Most of these were in captivity for about three months or less, and some of them were released back to the wild afterwards.
 The record time for blue sharks in captivity is 246 and 224 days for two individuals at Tokyo Sea Life Park, 210 days for an individual at New Jersey Aquarium, and 194 days for one at Lisbon Oceanarium and 252 and 873 days for two individuals at Sendai Umino-Mori Aquarium.